-I tried my best to prepare KP Livestock Action Plan 2019 as a relief for the weaker stakeholders across the livestock value chain, in the public and private sectors, within a governance framework of Academia-Industry-Government-Society Nexus.
+This Mission has tried his best to prepare KP Livestock Action Plan 2019 as a relief for the weaker stakeholders across the livestock value chain, in the public and private sectors, within a governance framework of Academia-Industry-Government-Society Nexus.
 An autonomous Livestock Technopark Peshawar (LTP) has been suggested to be established, initially as a Task Force through an executive order and later on through an Act of the Legislative Assembly/Ordinance of Governor; with full regulatory, administrative, financial and legislative powers to protect all the stakeholders of the livestock industry, and engage all relevant private and public sector organizations with shared authority and responsibility.
 At the end of the year 2021 LTP would be able to generate direct decent employment models to the tune of 18,000, each one earning about Rs.
 50,000 per month and employing five more persons each.
 Hygienic, Halal and Organic food would be produced per annum valuing Rs.
 5,098 billion.
-A fraction of 10% may be injected into Halal Meat and Biotech Export Market.
-Motivated young graduates in veterinary, engineering, medical, business and social sciences would be joining LTP for their career development and transformation of ideas into actions to serve the society.
+A fraction of 10% may be injected into Halal Meat Export Market Motivated young graduates in veterinary, engineering, medical, business and social sciences would be joining LTP for their career development and transformation of ideas into actions to serve the society.
 Quality conscious consumers would be having access to traceable food products in the towns.
 Public and private sector organizations would have access to sufficient operational funds for motivating their staff and serving people.
-And this is the Beacon of Hope committed by the author through title of the Action Plan.

-University of Agriculture Peshawar (Completed): Joined the University of Agriculture Peshawar during 2005 as full professor and served as Dean for two tenures.
+Academic excellence: (19 Jan 2005 to date) Joined the University of Agriculture, Peshawar as full professor and served as Dean for two tenures, got retirement on 19 March 2019 and rejoined as visiting professor (theriogenology).
 I have been working as HEC representative at PVMC and member of several professional bodies.
 Engaged in Teaching, Research and Industrial Linkage in animal health, reproduction, entrepreneurship and biorisk management; supervised PhD students 19, MPhil 84; subjects taught Reproductive Physiology; Livestock Industry; Stress Physiology; research projects completed 6; research publications in impact factor journals 53; books/chapters published 15, including a book on Reproductive Physiology published by Higher Education Commission of Pakistan.

 Functionalized the UAP Univ Feed Mill under a lease arrangement through as private partner.
 Successfully introduced the feed at private dairy farmers in Peshawar and adjacent districts, competing with other feed manufacturers, based upon the best prices and quality.
 Initiated research on physiological base of animals’ productivity and stress physiology/animals welfare and tailored the postgraduate studies and research and development projects into these priorities.
 Motivated the faculty members and students for winning research grants to respond to the local problems and explore business and industrial aspects of livestock and poultry production.